JOP - Java Optimized Processor

 }

-I would suggest that you create your own scio_xxx.vhdl and your own Quartus project for your configuration.
-So you're not mixing your changes up when you download a new version of JOP.
-For your new Quartus project you only have to copy the three files jop.cdf, jop.qpf, and jop.qsf in a new directory under quartus.
-This new directory is the project name you have to set in the Makefile: QPROJ=yourproject
+Best practise is to create a new I/O configuration scio_xxx.vhdl and a new Quartus project for this configuration.
+This avoids the mixup of the changes with a new version of JOP.
+For the new Quartus project only the three files jop.cdf, jop.qpf, and jop.qsf have to be copied in a new directory under quartus.
+This new directory is the project name that has to be set in the Makefile:

-You new VHDL module and the scio_xxx.vhdl are added in jop.qsf.
-This file is a plain ASCII file and you can edit it with your editor or with Quartus if you like.
+The new VHDL module and the scio_xxx.vhdl are added in jop.qsf.
+This file is a plain ASCII file and can be edited with a standard editor or within Quartus.

 References

 Wade D. Peterson.
-WISHBONE system-on-chip (SoC) interconnection architecture for portable IP cores, revision: B.3. www.opencores.org, September 2002.
+WISHBONE system-on-chip (SoC) interconnection architecture for portable IP cores, revision: B.3.
+Available at http://www.opencores.org, September 2002.

 Martin Schoeberl.
 JOP: A Java Optimized Processor for Embedded Real-Time Systems.
 PhD thesis, Vienna University of Technology, 2005.